MaxG87/konsole-papercolor/README.md

 ## Changelog

+- 2023-05-10: Improved colours slightly.
+Colours appear more clear and not greyish.
+Also, unused colours have signal values now to be directly detectable.
 - Adaption of Color7 to support a highlighting used by `watson`.
 - Adaptions to two colours to support zsh-autosuggestions.